micrometre/portfolio/src/content/articles/blog-article-golang-anpr-saas.md

 ---
-title: "Building GoANPR: A Cloud-Native License Plate Recognition SaaS Platform"
+title: "Building MicroANPR: A Cloud-Native License Plate Recognition SaaS Platform"
 description: "A deep dive into building a production ready Automatic Number Plate Recognition (ANPR) SaaS platform.
 Learn how I leveraged Go, PaddleDetection, and PostgreSQL to create a scalable solution for parking operators, access control, and fleet management."

 pubDate: 2025-12-06